 After a lifetime of working as an IT consultant and teacher, I retired and decided to explore the more creative side of my brain.
 I was already taking life drawing classes with Brian Sayers, and found myself sketching and scribbling most days.

-I soon became involved in Textiles, under the wonderful guidance of Louise Baldwin at CityLit, starting in her Day Textiles class and then progressing to the two-year Advanced Textiles course.
-I’m now part of the Instagram @textiles2020 group.
+I soon became involved in Textiles, under the wonderful guidance of Louise Baldwin at CityLit, starting in her Day Textiles class then progressing to the two-year Advanced Textiles course.
+I’m now a member of textiles2020.